 Advertisement

 In their highly controversial interview with Oprah Winfrey in March 2021, the couple confirmed that they had no control over the titles given to their children, the decision instead being made by the royal institution.

-This law was only annulled in 2013, with a new one – The Succession To The Crown Act 2013 – removing gender from the order of precedence, making Princess Charlotte to first to benefit from the change.
+This law was only annulled in 2013, with a new one – The Succession To The Crown Act 2013 – removing gender from the order of precedence, making Princess Charlotte the first to benefit from the change.

+Advertisement